Rockey800/test/USAGE_LIMITS.md

 ## How This Project Complies

-- The Windows RDP workflow is intentionally configured to run for **5 hours (18000 seconds)**,
+- The Telegram Live streaming workflow is intentionally configured to run for **5 hours (18000 seconds)**,
   staying safely within the 6-hour maximum allowed by GitHub.

-- This ensures uninterrupted sessions while respecting GitHub’s resource usage policies.
+- This ensures uninterrupted streaming while respecting GitHub’s resource usage policies.

 ## Additional Notes

 - GitHub provides free minutes and resources for public repositories; please monitor your usage to avoid exceeding limits.

 - For more details, see GitHub’s official documentation:
   https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration#usage-limits